SC-SGS/microtrafficsim/README.md

 ![Teaser: New York](teaser.png "Teaser: New York")

 ## News
-After a huge redesign of the simulations/scenarios and the vehicle logic, we want to implement contraction hierarchies for faster route calculations before we are going to make the simulation execution deterministic by guarantee.
-For now, the determinism should be (almost) given but it is not formally tested yet.
+Testing the simulation execution for determinism has finished.
+According to our test cases the simulation execution is deterministic.

-By finishing these (hopefully in the end of February 2017), we will start developing multilane logic.
+Our next task is implementing a scenario handling the input from the polygon overlay, that allows an user to choose polygonial areas on a map with an ui dynamically).
+Finishing this, we will start developing multilane logic.
 This will be used in a bachelor thesis for traffic jam cause research.

-The implementation of polygon triangulation for a more complex visualization has been finished.
-In future, we want to use this for defining own scenarios by selecting polygonal start areas.
-In addition, buildings should be visualized as well (already done in subbranch).
+In parallel, we implement a serialization for our graphs, route calculations and scenarios.
+This feature allows us simulating scenarios with more than a few 1000 vehicles without the need to wait every time for finishing the route calculations.
+This is helpful for the bachelor thesis.

 ## Demonstration and Examples